Rated Excellent 4.8 out of 5

 Argentina Dual Citizenship with Cuba

-Overall, Cuba does not recognize dual citizenship.
+Overall, Cuba does not recognise dual citizenship.
 According to Article 36 of the Cuban Constitution, however, the acquisition of another nationality does not imply the loss of Cuban nationality.
 Cuban citizens are subject to this condition as long as they remain within national territory and do not make use of another citizenship.

 In other words, Cuban citizens can maintain their Cuban nationality alongside another citizenship, but this coexistence is contingent upon the individual refraining from asserting the privileges and benefits associated with their alternative citizenship while present in Cuba.